Erlang Shen: As Li Bing ()

-Yang Jian
+As Yang Jian ()

-Many legends and novels often describe Erlang as Yang Jian, a nephew of the Jade Emperor.
-According to an ancient text, Erlang Baojuan, Yang Jian's mother, was the Jade Emperor's sister, Princess Yaoji who was imprisoned under Mount Tao because she violated the Heavenly Rules by marrying a human named Yang Tianyou.
+Many legends and novels describe Erlang as Yang Jian, a nephew of the Jade Emperor.
+According to an ancient text, Erlang Baojuan, Yang Jian's mother was Princess Yunhua, the Jade Emperor's sister, who was imprisoned under Mount Tao because she violated the Heavenly Rules by marrying a human named Yang Tianyou.
 Many years later, her son Yang Jian cleaved Mount Tao using his axe, hoping to set his mother free.
 He did successfully rescue his mother after he chased away the sun by carrying a mountain on his back.

-In the 2009 TV series Prelude of Lotus Lantern, he was not successful in the rescue mission as his mother was quickly incinerated by ten of her nephews.
-A grieving Yang Jian slaughtered nine of the ten sun deities with his axe.
-Later, he was dissuaded from killing the last sun by the moon goddess Chang'e and married a Dragon Princess, though it was an unhappy marriage that ended in divorce.
-After divorcing the abusive Dragon Princess, Yang Jian went to the celestial realms to take up the position of the Judicial God (司法天神), being in charge of enforcing the heavenly laws throughout the three realms with an iron fist.
-Both these incidents are entirely modern theatrical adaptations of the old myth.